 At Keyham Barton we are passionate about ensuring all children become confident and enthusiastic readers and writers.
-We believe that phonics provides the foundations of learning to make the development into fluent reading and writing easier.
-Through phonics children learn to segment words to support their spelling ability and blend sounds to read words.
-The teaching of phonics is of high priority.
+We believe that phonics is the foundation for learning which makes the development into fluent reading and writing easier.
+Through phonics children learn to segment words, blend sounds to read words and support their spelling.
+The teaching of phonics has a high priority.

 At Keyham we use the Department of Education approved scheme, Read, Write Inc (R.W.I.), for our teaching of phonics.
 This allows our phonics teaching and learning to be progressive from E.Y.F.S. to Year 2.
 We want every child to be a confident, fluent reader by the end of Key Stage One.

 How do we teach RWI phonics?